 How To Use: The word lists are most commonly used for drill practice.
-The therapist or parent reads a word and the child repeats it to practice articulation.
-It is important to give constructive feedback for every production and cue for correct responses when needed.
+The therapist or parent reads a word and the child repeats it to practice various articulation sounds.
+It is important to give constructive feedback for every production and cue for correct responses as needed.
 The goal here is to get A LOT of correct sound practice.
-If the child is making a lot of errors, stepping back to isolation may be needed.
+If the child is making a lot of errors, stepping back to the isolation level may be needed.

 Others uses for word lists are a quick stimuli while playing a board game, having the child read the words, reference for making flashcards, etc...

 How To Use: Flashcards are very useful for drill practice once the child is successful at the word level.
 The flashcards allow for multiple repetitions of words without a verbal model.
 This is a big step in the continuum of generalization.

 Another important use of the flashcards is for home practice.
 They can be used as drill practice and/or paired with a general flashcard game.
 For drill practice, there are little boxes to keep track of progress and to be used as part of a reward system if needed.

 For game practice, print off the flashcards and print off a general flashcard game from the link above or here.
 Professionals, make sure to mark if the child should be playing the game at the word, phrase, or conversational level.
 Don’t forget to jot down helpful cues as well.

 How To Use: The functional games can be used as parent handouts or therapy ideas for games that practice B but require NO flashcards.
 Once a child is able to name a flashcard, he/she is ready to play flashcard games at home with parents or during therapy.

 The flashcard games attached vary in level of difficulty.
 There are instructions for articulation practice at the word, phrase/sentence, and connected speech level.